ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Markdown-based formats have proven to be more accessible for new contributors, though ultimately decisions about format is left to document editors.

+Formats that are not text-based, SHOULD NOT be used, as these are inimical to the sorts of interaction that revision control enables.

 # Contribution Methods {#features}